 The Casting and its Effect

 The factors of Channeling the spell can be done in any order, or simultaneously, so long as they are performed accurately.
 Small inaccuracies from sloppy incantations or signs may allow the spell to succeed but may cause Anacrusis, discussed below, while serious failures will cause the spell itself to fail.
-Once the spell is complete, the Wizard gestures forcefully toward their target and calls out the actual Game Effect of the spell so that other players know how to react, which will be listed on the Theorem.
+Once the spell is complete, the Wizard must face their target, gesture forcefully toward them, and call out the actual Game Effect of the spell so that other players know how to react.
+The Game Effect will be listed on the Theorem.

 Spells usually include their Quality when they call a game effect that originates from magic, such as “Flame Fear”, “Stone Block”, “Lightning Dodge”, or “Water Strike”.
 Characters who witness Effects with these Qualities can tell they are magical.